 - Oracle RAC Support Improvements:

-- Dbvisit Standby version 8 includes a large amount of improvements with regards to managing Oracle RAC standby configurations
+- Dbvisit Standby version 8 includes a large number of improvements with regards to managing Oracle RAC standby configurations

 - Dbvisit Standby version 8 is now more Oracle RAC aware.